Secrecy surrounds new James Bond movie "Skyfall"

 Wilson added: "I think it's in the same (cost) range as the last film and we really haven't had to change anything in the script.
 We haven't had to sacrifice anything."

-The 22nd Bond movie, "Quantum of Solace," cost an estimated $200 million (125 million pounds) to produce, more than the previous instalment and Craig's Bond debut "Casino Royale," which cost a reported $150 million.
+The 22nd Bond movie, "Quantum of Solace", cost an estimated $200 million to produce, more than the previous instalment and Craig's Bond debut "Casino Royale", which cost a reported $150 million.

 Any extra outlay did not translate into higher ticket sales, however, with Casino Royale earning $594 million at the global box office and Quantum of Solace $586 million, according to website www.boxofficemojo.com.